 Since 1977, the Crucible Theatre in Sheffield is the host of the tournament.

-However, if you want to use other live streaming links, you can find below a list of free links:
+However, if you want to use other live streaming links, you can find below a list of more live streaming options:

 Recommended live stream:► 1XBet Live Streaming - available almost everywhere in the world, you can watch all broadcasted matches (just like on the EuroSport Player) if you have a funded account - deposit money and then withdraw.
 It is free live streaming!